agostini101/CDS490/README.md

 I decided to investigate further into this with data for a history of loan tendencies with default and amounts of total or carried balances.
 I also felt it would be important to work on possible alternatives with credit scoring from generation trends.
 A credit score is a good figure to base off a financial decision for the bank however for those just getting started or individuals with more challenged circumstances are heavily penalized.
 I wanted to work with category weights such as income to see how to modify this.

 ## Method and Result
+Classification and regression techniques are to be used to achieve borrower groups and credit amounts.
+Best classification methods for the data are decision trees, K nearest neighbor, and Support Vector.
+I will look also at Neural net applications.
+Regression analysis applied for a binary outcome with logistic.
+Otherwise for amounts a multivariate regression is investigated.
+Currently, error is higher than desired especially with resursive partitioning to get total estimates.
+The balance between adding enough variable to better explain model, yet not to overfit with characteristics is crutial and challenging.